itucsdb1610/artskull/docs/developer/member5.rst

 Actor Table
 -----------
 Create query for Actors Table:
-Create table query for USERS table:

 .. code-block:: sql

-	CREATE TABLE IF NOT EXISTS USERS
+	CREATE TABLE IF NOT EXISTS Actors
                     (
-                        USERNAME TEXT UNIQUE NOT NULL,
-                        SALT TEXT NOT NULL,
-                        HASH TEXT NOT NULL,
-                        EMAIL TEXT UNIQUE NOT NULL,
+                        ActorID SERIAL NOT NULL,
                         NAME TEXT NOT NULL,
                         SURNAME TEXT NOT NULL,
-                        PROFPIC TEXT,
+                        BIRTHDAY TEXT NOT NULL,
-                        PRIMARY KEY (USERNAME)
+                        PRIMARY KEY (ActorID)
-                    );
+                    )

 Name, Surname and Birthday are the personal details of each actor.
 ActorID is to make every actor in the table unique, so that operations can be done on a single element.